 Location of Fish Farm Sites

-Fish farms are located in bays along the western seaboard namely; Bantry Bay and Kenmare Bay in the South; Connemara bays and Clew Bay in the West; and Donegal Bay, Mulroy Bay and Lough Swilly in the Northwest.
+Fish farms are located in bays along the western seaboard namely; Bantry Bay and Kenmare Bay in the South; the connemara bays and Clew Bay in the West; and Donegal Bay, Mulroy Bay and Lough Swilly in the Northwest.
 View location of Salmonid sites.

 Sea Lice Levels On Farmed Salmonids

-Yearly trends of sea lice levels on farmed fish shows the mean L. salmonis levels for the month of May for one-sea-winter salmon for each year since monitoring began shows sea lice levels have been steady for the past five years.
+Yearly trend of sea lice levels for one-sea-winter salmon for each year since monitoring began shows sea lice levels have been steady for the past five years.
 The month of May is the key month for salmon smolt migration.

-Sea lice levels are determined from the monitoring process carried out by independent Marine Institute inspectors and measured against treatment trigger levels set out in the protocol.
-Where levels are higher than treatment trigger levels, 0.5 egg bearing females L. salmonis per fish in the spring, farms are instructed to treat to reduce sea lice levels.
+Sea lice levels are determined from the monitoring process carried out by independent Marine Institute Inspectors and measured against treatment trigger levels set out in the protocol.
+Where levels are higher than treatment trigger levels (0.5 egg bearing females L. salmonis per fish in the spring) farms are instructed to take action to reduce sea lice levels.